Important Terms and Definitions you need to know

 Prerequisite: a course that must be successfully completed prior to taking another specific course.

-Probation: classification of academic standing for a student having a GPA below 2.0 or a less than 70 percent cumulative completion rate.
+Probation: classification of academic standing for a student having a GPA below 2.0.

 Program of Study: also known as a “Degree Plan.”
 An official document listing all courses and academic requirements for graduation.